vincentdeng-veracode/verademo-github-app/README.md

 `/profile` allows the current user to modify their profile.

-`/login` allows you to log in to your account
+`/login` allows you to log in to your accountawfe

 `/register` allows you to create a new user account